layman-n-ish/Tests-on-Simple-Scalar/README.md

 ```
 Usage: ./run_analysis.sh [ANALYSIS_TYPE] [TEST_FILE_PATH] [DEBUG]
 ```
-- `ANALYSIS_TYPE` can be 'b' for running branch predictors' test or 'c' for executing analysis on cache-aware algorithms.
+- `ANALYSIS_TYPE` can be 'b' for running branch predictors' test or 'c' for executing analysis on cache-oblivious algorithms.
 - `TEST_FILE_PATH` takes in the path to the executable to run the `sim-outorder` simulator on.
 - `DEBUG` only when '1' prints useful stats and messages about the running tests.